 Tasmanian Community Fund Round 41 Covid-19 focus

 The Tasmanian Community Fund will be calling for small, medium and large applications that support Tasmanians and Tasmanian organisations to recover and rebuild from Covid-19 and across three streams: Small, Medium and Large.
 Around $3.5 million is available for allocation across the three streams.
 Around $3.5 million is available for allocation across the three streams.
-Applications for the Small stream close 26 August, Medium stream 30 September and the Large stream 12 August.
-The three streams are listed on the Funding Centre here.
+Applications for the Small stream close 26 August and the Medium stream 30 September.
+The Large stream is now closed.
+The funding is listed on the Funding Centre here.

 More information is available on the Department of Education, Skills and Employment website.

 COVID-19 Domestic and Family Violence Grant